technix/atrament.ink/docs/developer/atrament-core.md

 ## Interfaces

 `atrament-core` uses dependency injection.
-It uses inkjs `Story` constructor 'as-is', and uses custom interfaces for other libraries.
+It uses InkJS `Story` constructor 'as-is', and uses custom interfaces for other libraries.

 There are four interfaces in `atrament-core`.
 Their implementation is not included, so developers can use `atrament-core` with the libraries they like.

 ### loader
 Interface to file operations.
 The function `init` will be called first, taking the path to the game as a parameter.
 The function `getAssetPath` should return the full path of a given file.
-The async function `loadInk` should return the content of a given Ink file, located in the folder defined at the initialization time.
+The async function `loadInk` should return the content of a given Ink file, located in the folder defined at initialization time.

 ```js
 {